 What We Like: It’s the pinnacle of French dining in Melbourne.
 France-Soir will always be the premiere French restaurant in Melbourne for its South Yarra location and its classic French dishes.

 8. Bon Ap’ Petit Bistro

-Bon Ap’ is a café, bar and restaurant all in one, for a morning croissant and coffee, a long boozy lunch or a late night dinner spot you’re sure to enjoy the old world ambiance and comforting French menu.
-Speaking of the menu you’ll find classics like steak tartare, chicken liver parfait, coq au vin, and the soupe du jour.
-For dessert grab a classic crème brulée or do as the French do and have an assortment of cheeses pair with a dessert wine.
+Bon Ap’ is a café, bar and restaurant all in one, for a morning croissant and coffee, a long boozy lunch or a late-night dinner spot, you’re sure to enjoy the old-world ambience and comforting French menu.
+Speaking of the menu, you’ll find classics like steak tartare, coq au vin, and the soupe du jour.
+For dessert, grab a classic crème brulée or do as the French do and pair an assortment of cheeses with a dessert wine.